bret99/wazuh_custom_rules/README.md

 # Wazuh custom rules and decoders

-Remember that at every local_rules.xml rule_id starts with 100101.
+Keep in mind that every rule at local_rules.xml starts with rule_id equal to 100101.